 Poverty and Profit in the American City

-In this 6 part blog series we will focus on the theme of our event with Matthew Desmond on July 4: home evictions.
-We will post an interview with Arjen van Veelen, three segments of his book 'Amerikanen Lopen Niet', an interview with Matthew Desmond, and a review of the exhibition at the National Building Museum in Washington based on Desmond’s book ‘Evicted’, by Lize Geurts, and a column by UvA-postdoc researcher and co-speaker Cody Hochstenbach.
+In this blog series we posted an interview with Van Veelen, three segments of his book, an interview with Matthew Desmond, a review of the exhibition at the National Building Museum in Washington based on Desmond’s book ‘Evicted’, by Lize Geurts, and a column by UvA-postdoc researcher and co-speaker Cody Hochstenbach.

 - Newsletter -